ibm-cloud-docs/sap-reference-architecture/sap-ra-implementation-ops-faqs.md

 ## How do I migrate my on-premises systems to the IBM Cloud?

-No migration servers are included with the self-managed service; any migration activities are your responsibility. {{site.data.keyword.IBM_notm}} does offer a range of advisory and managed that can assist you in SAP migration planning and execution.
+No migration servers are included with the self-managed service; any migration activities are your responsibility. {{site.data.keyword.IBM_notm}} does offer a range of advisory and managed services that can assist you in SAP migration planning and execution.
 For more information, see [{{site.data.keyword.cloud_notm}} Advisory Services](https://ibm.com/us-en/marketplace/cloud-consulting-services).